-The Olympus OM-D E-M10 Mark III and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2017 and October 2016.
-Both the E-M10 III and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
+The Olympus OM-D E-M10 Mark III and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in August 2017 and October 2016.
+Both the E-M10 III and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C (A6500) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (22 percent) than the Olympus E-M10 III.
 However, the A6500 is markedly heavier (10 percent) than the E-M10 III.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (E-M10 III) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.